cybaj/cmake_tutorial/README.md

 starting point.
 The tutorial examples are progressive so that each step provides the complete solution for the previous step.

-Each folder have done about each tutorial.
+Each folder have done with each step.